kingg22/ktorgen/samples/kmp-lib-expect/README.md

 # Kotlin Multiplatform (with `expect` modality)

-This module contains the common code and use the `expect` modality of KtorGen to generate accessors.
+This module contains the common code and uses the `expect` modality of KtorGen to generate accessors.

 This feature is **experimental** and can break builds.